Think something fits on here? Email liamrosen@gmail.com and I’ll check it out.

 - Emily Chertow's Journaling Classes - journaling classes and workshops

-- Circling and Authentic Relating WhatsApp Chat - mostly paid events
+- NYC Circling and Authentic Relating WhatsApp Chat - mostly paid events

 - NYC Non-Violent Communication